Skip to main content

 Save the property

-Create the property.
-It now appears on the map and in the Properties table.
+Select Save.
+The property now appears on the map and in the Properties table.

 Manually created properties may have limited attribute data compared to imported properties.
 Flood zone and parcel boundary data typically require CSM assistance to populate.